GPUOpen-Tools/gpu_performance_api/README.md

 * "Internal" version provides access to some raw hardware counters.
 See ["Public" vs "Internal" Versions](#PublicInternal) for more information.

 ## What's New
-* Version 2.22 (4/26/17)
+* Version 2.23 (6/27/17)
-  * Add support for additional GPUs and APUs, including RX 500 series GPUs
+  * Add support for additional GPUs, including Vega series GPUs
+  * Allow unit tests to be built and run on Linux

 ## System Requirements
 * An AMD Radeon GCN-based GPU or APU
 * Radeon Software Crimson ReLive Edition 17.4.3 or later (Driver Packaging Version 17.10 or later).
+  * For Vega support, a driver with Driver Packaging Version 17.20 or later is required
 * Pre-GCN-based GPUs or APUs are no longer supported by GPUPerfAPI.
 Please use an older version ([2.17](http://developer.amd.com/tools-and-sdks/graphics-development/gpuperfapi/)) with older hardware.
 * Windows 7, 8.1, and 10
-* Ubuntu (14.04 and later) and RHEL (7 and later) distributions
+* Ubuntu (16.04 and later) and RHEL (7 and later) distributions

 ## Cloning the Repository
 To clone the GPA repository, execute the following git commands